List of contributors to the Dictionary of National Biography

 Some 700 writers were contributors to the Dictionary of National Biography, in its first edition.
+Individual contributions vary from one biography, for example William Perkins, to 281 by Leslie Stephen, who was also editor of many volumes.
 They are listed below, in order of the name or initials they contributed under.
 Where they contributed under more than one signature, those are all given.